rocketacademy/soyuz/README.md

 The Events API is a streamlined, easy way to build apps and bots that respond to activities in Slack.
 It notifies Soyuz when a user has registered on Slack and their slack id is added to the Soyuz database

+# Zoom API

+Soyuz zoom app is accessible at [Zoom Marketplace] (https://marketplace.zoom.us/) Sign in with your rocketacademy account, access Created Apps page by clicking on manage in the top right hand corner and click on [Soyuz](https://marketplace.zoom.us/develop/apps/tblRpuhAQlWXwwvx8vrgTA/information).

+The Zoom API is used to automatically create, record and delete zoom meetings

+On the created Apps page, in the left hand sidebar, click on Feature to access the Event subscriptions dropdown where event subscriptions can be added.
+The recording.completed webhook is used to notify Soyuz when a zoom recording is complete.